uovobw/storm-collectd/README.md

 TODO
 ====

+- be able to poll a UI that is not living on the same node as the collectd daemon
 - clean up the code
 - add the topology detail values with bolts, spouts and general data
 - add configuration callback to toggle in-depth analisys